 Follow these guidelines for marketplaces.

 - Help your sellers.
-Because you'll be using one account, you'll need to handle any questions that your individual sellers have.
+Because you'll be using one Marketplace MCA to manage your seller sub-accounts, you'll need to handle any questions that your individual sellers have.

 - Comply with Shopping ads policies.
 All products in each of your sub-accounts must comply with Shopping policies.
-Otherwise, sub-accounts or your entire account could be deactivated
+Otherwise, sub-accounts or your entire Marketplace MCA could be suspended or deactivated.

 - Avoid duplicate products.
-Make sure you don't submit the same products for the same seller.
-You're allowed to submit the same products only if they're from different sellers.
+Make sure you don't submit multiple instances of the same products for the same seller.
+You're allowed to submit the same products only if those products are from different sellers.
+You can show your product across multiple countries and languages using your feed settings.